 (3) While a protection order (special guardianship) is in force in respect of a child the special guardian has parental responsibility for the child to the exclusion of any other person.

-[Section 60 amended by No. 49 of 2010 s.
+[Section 60 amended: No. 49 of 2010 s.
 27.]

 61. Restriction on making protection order (special guardianship)